The Mandalorian: Series One in Review

 This, you could argue, is where the ultra-conservative Sequel Trilogy falls down.

 George Lucas is an off-the-wall creative powerhouse and Favreau leans into that aspect hard.
-His work here does nothing to dissuade my opinion that he was the right man to tackle the Sequel Trilogy, but then that’s another story.
+His work here does nothing to dissuade my opinion that he would have been the right man to tackle the Sequel Trilogy, but then that’s another story altogether.

 A final complimentary note.
 The score, composed by Ludwig Göransson, is pure intergalactic Western and a perfect blend of expansive adventure and 70’s TV show cheese.
 I’ve listened to it near-repeatedly since November and appreciate having a new Star Wars sound to listen to (because, as Spotify reminded me at the end of the year, I listen to way too much John Williams).

 Speaking of new Star Wars sounds – this retro new wave version of the main theme by YSSY is my favourite of the many cover versions available on YouTube.
-Enjoy!
+Enjoy it below!

-So, what’s my opinion on The Mandalorian series one?
+So, what’s my overall opinion on The Mandalorian series one?

 It’s a solid B for execution, but for originality, world-building, intent, atmosphere and just being Star Wars, The Mandalorian gets an A. As mentioned above it feels like the circa-1996 Expanded Universe writ large in live-action.
 This is the Star Wars that my friends and I imagined as kids, and it’s so welcome to see.